Business collaboration agreement solicitors

 Allocation of shares between joint owners

 For IP or technology that is developed under the agreement, parties will have to decide how the IP will be owned.
-It will deal with the amount of shares each collaborative partner will own in the intellectual property.
 For example will the collaborators all have an equal share in the intellectual property, or will the shares be divided to reflect the level of work that each partner puts into development?

 Change of ownership within the collaboration

-To be able to influence how the product is taken to market control should be reserved within the collaboration agreement.
+To be able to influence how the product is taken to market control should be clear in the collaboration contract.
 Thought should be given to whether it will be appropriate for each collaborator, with or without the consent of the other collaborators to:

-- Grant licences of the intellectual property rights to others (on an exclusive or non-exclusive basis); and
+- Grant licences of the IP or other rights to others (on an exclusive or non-exclusive basis); and

 - Assign the intellectual property rights.